Phi Kappa Phi Honor Society

 Phi Kappa Phi was born different.
 In 1897, 10 senior students, 2 faculty members and the University of Maine president created a new kind of honor society, one that recognized excellence in all academic disciplines.
 Under the leadership of student Marcus L. Urann, the group formed the Lambda Sigma Eta Society, later renamed Phi Kappa Phi from the letters of the Greek words forming its motto, Philosophìa Krateìto Photôn, "Let the love of learning rule humanity."
 Today, Phi Kappa Phi recognizes and promotes academic excellence in all fields of higher education and engages the community of scholars in service to others.

 USA Student Wins National Fellowship

 USA Student Catherine Zivanov has been awarded a Marcus L. Urann Fellowship by the Honor Society of Phi Kappa Phi, a $15,000 award.
 Catherine was nominated for the fellowship by the USA Phi Kappa Phi Chapter.
-She will be featured in an upcoming issue of The Chronicle of Higher Education and on the PKP national website.
+She is featured on the PKP national website and will appear in an upcoming issue of The Chronicle of Higher Education.